graig-sutherland/graig-sutherland.github.io/pubs.md

 order: 2
 ---

-### In review
+### Refereed
-- **Sutherland, G.**, J. Rabault and A. Jensen.
-A new method to measure reflection and directional spread from accelerometers on sea ice.
+0. **Sutherland, G.**, J. Rabault and A. Jensen.
+A method to estimate reflection and directional spread using rotary spectra from accelerometers on large ice floes.
 Submitted to the *Journal of Atmospheric and Oceanic Technology*.
+Accepted.
-- Esters L., S. Landwehr, **G. Sutherland**, T. G. Bell, K. H. Christensen, E. S. Saltzman, S. D. Miller and B. Ward.
+0. Esters L., S. Landwehr, **G. Sutherland**, T. G. Bell, K. H. Christensen, E. S. Saltzman, S. D. Miller and B. Ward.
 Parameterizing air-sea gas transfer with dissipation.
 Under review in *Journal of Geophysical Research: Oceans*.

-### Refereed
+Accepted.
 0. Rabault J., **G. Sutherland**, O. Gundersen and A. Jensen (2017).
 Measurements of wave damping by grease ice using Open Source loggers. *Journal of Glaciology*.
 Accepted.
 0. **Sutherland G.**, T. Halsne, J. Rabault and A. Jensen (2017).
 The attenuation of monochromatic surface waves due to the presence of an inextensible cover. [*Wave Motion*](http://www.sciencedirect.com/science/article/pii/S0165212516301202).
 68, 88-96.
 0. **Sutherland G.**, L. Mari&#x00E9;, G. Reverdin, K. Christensen, G. Brostr&#x00F6;m and B. Ward (2016).
 Enhanced turbulence associated with the diurnal jet in the ocean surface boundary layer. [*Journal of Physical Oceanography*](http://journals.ametsoc.org/doi/abs/10.1175/JPO-D-15-0172.1).
 46(10), 3051-3067.